Nasus Build Guide by Draco#43246

 At this point, you can sell the Doran's Shield/ Philosopher's Stone if you need wards.

 Frozen Heart and Sunfire Cape can keep you more in the field and no recovering mana so quickly.
 Team's fights happening to often, you wanna enemies hit slower, you need more life and wanna do some extra magic damage.

-Other items you can buy as needed are Thornmail if they are DPS, or AD (attack damage) enemies champions, Abyssal Scepter (will also help your Spirit Fire and Fury of the Sands to hit more).
+Other items you can buy as needed are Thornmail if they are DPS, or AD (attack damage) enemies champions, Abyssal Mask (will also help your Spirit Fire and Fury of the Sands to hit more).

 Finaly, Sheen can be also upgraded to Trinity Force.